• Skip to primary navigation

 Now let’s go a little smaller.

-Most of the chapels are quite rudimentary, rectangular in shape and not very ornate.
-Despite this, some of them have inspired painters (like the chapel not far from the church of Saint-Cénéri-le-Gérei) because of their location.
+Most of the chapels are fairly rudimentary, rectangular in shape and sparsely decorated.
+Despite this, some of them have inspired painters (such as the chapel not far from the church of Saint-Cénéri-le-Gérei) because of their location.

-However, there are some lovely chapels that we think you should not miss in Normandy.
+However, there are a few lovely chapels that we think you shouldn’t miss in Normandy.

-This one is quite recent.
-The old chapel was destroyed during the Second World War.
+This one is fairly recent.
+The former chapel was destroyed during the Second World War.

 The highlights of the chapel are the stained glass windows that cover a large part of the walls.